GuillaumeSmaha/cluster-mgr/manual_install/README.md

 [server_3]
 ...
 ```
-Here the hostname should be the FQDN of the servers, not the NGINX server.
+- The hostname should be the FQDN of the servers, not the NGINX server.

-If required, you can change the `/tmp/cluster-mgr/manual_install/slapd_conf_script/ldap_templates/slapd.conf` to fit your specific needs to include different schemas, indexes, etc. Avoid changing any of the `{#variables#}`.
+- If required, you can change the `/tmp/cluster-mgr/manual_install/slapd_conf_script/ldap_templates/slapd.conf` to fit your specific needs to include different schemas, indexes, etc. Avoid changing any of the `{#variables#}`.

-Now run the python script `create_slapd_conf.py`:
+- Now run the python script `create_slapd_conf.py`:
 ```
 # python /tmp/cluster-mgr/manual_install/slapd_conf_script/create_slapd_conf.py
 ```
-This will output multiple `.conf` files in your current directory named to match your server FQDN:
+- This will output multiple `.conf` files in your current directory named to match your server FQDN:
 ```
 # ls
 ... server1_com.conf  server2_com.conf ...
 ```
-Move each .conf file to their respective server @:
+- Move each .conf file to their respective server @:
 `/opt/gluu-server-3.0.2/opt/symas/etc/openldap/slapd.conf`
-Now create and modify the ldap.conf:
+- Now create and modify the ldap.conf:
 ```
 vi /opt/symas/etc/openldap/ldap.conf
 ```
-Add these lines
+- Add these lines
 ```
 TLS_CACERT /etc/certs/openldap.pem
 TLS_REQCERT never
 ```
-Modify the HOST_LIST entry of symas-openldap.conf:
+- Modify the HOST_LIST entry of symas-openldap.conf:
 ```
 vi /opt/symas/etc/openldap/symas-openldap.conf
 ```
-Edit like so:
+- Edit like so:
 ```
 ...
 HOST_LIST="ldaps://0.0.0.0:1636/ ldaps:///"